TeachinArt.com

 Picture

-Paul shows you an extensive overview of historical and contemporary use of china paints and other overglaze materials.
+Paul shows an extensive overview of historical and contemporary use of china paints and other overglaze materials.
 He muses on making art, making a living making art, and making china paint do things most people don’t do with it.
 Most importantly, he gives you the information and the challenge to make this traditional medium your own.

 China painting online class